bhasling/demo/README.md

 # demo
-This is example file in the demo2
+This is example file in the demo standard plugins
 This is a new line.